vyxyl/runelite-item-share/README.md

 * To view other player items, simply select the player from the dropdown

   ![image info](./src/main/resources/screenshots/player-dropdown.png)
-* Click on any of the item tabs
+* And click on any of the item tabs

   ![image info](./src/main/resources/screenshots/view-items.png)